Kirun1/JobBoard/README.md

 Sreelal C

 <h2> License </h2>
-Online-Job-Portal - A web application built on PHP HTML & javascript</br>

 Copyright (C) 2016  Sreelal C

     This program is free software: you can redistribute it and/or modify